 Many thanks to ‘Faith in Community Scotland’, who gave us funding for the litter pickers, which will certainly be used again in the future.

-Saturday 15th April, 2023; Burdiehouse Burn Valley Park to Ellen’s Glen
+Saturday 15th April, 2023; Burdiehouse Burn Valley Park to Ellen’s Glen by Janet Hodgson, walk co-ordinator

 On Saturday 15th April several of us set out on a fine afternoon for a walk though Burdiehouse Burn Valley Park – now a local nature reserve.
 Although this route cuts across busy south Edinburgh it is hidden away, off road apart from one brief crossing.